 I am interested in a basic control system in the body that has relevance for the treatment of diverse diseases and chronic conditions.
 This system is regulated by signaling molecules outside the cell that act by homing in on specific proteins on the cell surface called receptors.
 We mimic or block these signaling molecules with compounds synthesized in our lab to target the receptor.
 When such a compound adheres to its receptor it gives a command to the cell to either initiate or suppress specific biological actions.

 These signaling molecules are related to adenosine and ATP (adenosine triphosphate, the “energy currency” inside the cells), which occur naturally and are released by cells.
 Adenosine can be produced as a breakdown product of ATP.
 Adenosine is present in the medium surrounding all cells in the resting state, but its concentration outside of the cell rises dramatically when stress to an organ or tissue occurs, such as insufficient oxygen and inflammation.
 Adenosine and ATP-like molecules act as important modulators of the activity of every organ in the body and are relevant to a wide range of physiological processes, from the central nervous system to the immune system and the endocrine system.
 The adenosine receptors (ARs) are important control elements in maintaining health, often acting as a means of correcting an imbalance in the body or responding to a physiological need, such as delivering more blood to cardiac muscle in distress.
-Adenosine acts in several ways to correct the “set point”—a level that is normal in a tissue and that the body tries to maintain, like a furnace keeps a set temperature.

 We are designing, preparing and studying new chemical compounds that bind to these receptors both as research tools and potentially as novel therapeutics.
 For example, activators of one of the four members of the AR family, called the A3 subtype, which were invented in our lab, appear to be effective in clinical trials for treating autoimmune inflammatory diseases (rheumatoid arthritis and psoriasis) and primary liver cancer.